-It is important to note that the fact that there is evidence that Applicant A, say, is described as "courageous" in her teacher letters, doesn't mean that Applicant B, lacking such comments in her letters, therefore must be "cowardly."
+It is important to note that the fact that if Applicant A, say, is described as "courageous" in her teacher letters, it doesn't mean that Applicant B, lacking such comments in her letters, therefore must be "cowardly."
 If Harvard would like a courageous person at its dinner party, it has now found one in A; there is no negative implication about B, who fortunately has never had a situation in which her courage was needed.

 IN OTHER WORDS:The fact that Asian applicants, on average, have lower scores on the Personal Rating category is largely a reflection of the comfortable middle- or upper-class upbringing many of them have enjoyed, rather than some "defect" in their personality.

 Much more importantly, the "penalty" argument ignores the enormous familial advantages that many Asian applicants have, such as: Kumon speed math lessons in elementary school; Math Camp in junior and senior high school; SAT coaching; AI-aided strategy for building a re'sume' for college admission, as with IvyMax above; access to university research mentors and schools that groom students to do well in science research contests (see below); etc.